SaiSindhuja197/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 - Deploy an Azure OpenAI model within the Azure AI Foundry portal
 - Use the chat playground to utilize the functionalities of prompts, parameters, and code generation

-### Congratulations on completing the lab!
+### Congratulations on completing Lab 01!
 Click Next >> to continue to the next lab.

 ![Launch Azure Portal](../media/next-page-2107.png)